European Train Control System: Level 0

 Level 0 applies when an ETCS-fitted vehicle is used on a non-ETCS route.
-The trainborne equipment monitors the maximum speed of that type of train.
+The trainboard equipment monitors the maximum speed of that type of train.
 The train driver observes the trackside signals.
 Since signals can have different meanings on different railways, this level places additional requirements on drivers' training.
 If the train has left a higher-level ETCS, it might be limited in speed globally by the last balises encountered.

 Level 1

 Level 1 is a cab signalling system that can be superimposed on the existing signalling system, leaving the fixed signalling system (national signalling and track-release system) in place.
 Eurobalise radio beacons pick up signal aspects from the trackside signals via signal adapters and telegram coders (Lineside Electronics Unit – LEU) and transmit them to the vehicle as a movement authority together with route data at fixed points.
-The on-board computer continuously monitors and calculates the maximum speed and the braking curve from these data.
+The on-board computer continuously monitors and calculates the maximum speed and the braking curve from this data.
 Because of the spot transmission of data, the train must travel over the Eurobalise beacon to obtain the next movement authority.
 In order for a stopped train to be able to move (when the train is not stopped exactly over a balise), there are optical signals that show permission to proceed.
 With the installation of additional Eurobalises ("infill balises") or a EuroLoop between the distant signal and main signal, the new proceed aspect is transmitted continuously.
 The EuroLoop is an extension of the Eurobalise over a particular distance that basically allows data to be transmitted continuously to the vehicle over cables emitting electromagnetic waves.
 A radio version of the EuroLoop is also possible.

 For example, in Norway and Sweden the meanings of single green and double green are contradictory.
 Drivers have to know the difference (already with traditional systems) to drive beyond the national borders safely.
 In Sweden, the ETCS Level 1 list of signal aspects are not fully included in the traditional list, so there is a special marking saying that such signals have slightly different meanings.